-Our pediatric dentist recommends choosing a toothbrush with soft bristles, a small head to get around baby teeth, and a large handle to make brushing easier for your child.
-If you have any questions about what products are best for your child or about pediatric dentist.in general, don’t hesitate to bring them up to our
+Our pediatric dentists recommend choosing a toothbrush with soft bristles, a small head to get around baby teeth, and a large handle to make brushing easier for your child.
+If you have any questions about what products are best for your child or about pediatric dentists.in general, don’t hesitate to bring them up to our

 Do babies need toothpaste?